ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * issued by the same AS
 * issued to the same C, and associated with the same authentication credential of C
-* issued for the same RS, identified by its authentication credential
+* issued for the same RS, identified by the same authentication credential

 Upon a successful update of access rights, the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.